 The sheep and cattle are commercially farmed and they supplement their animal feed from their own arable crops.
-Maxine and our Farms & Estates Account Executive, Jean Arnott-Glennie met on a fresh spring day, with clear blue skies overhead.
+I met Maxine met on a fresh spring day, with clear blue skies overhead.

-Q: How long have yourself and Ian been goat farming?
+Q: How long have you and Ian been goat farming?